Reference

 Complete reference for every oxp subcommand with flags, examples, and environment variables.

-The oxp CLI is the primary tool for creating, developing, packing, and publishing OXP extensions.
+The oxp CLI is the primary tool for creating, developing, packing, publishing, and managing OXP extensions and MCP servers.
 It ships as a single npm package with no external dependencies.

 Installation